gentoo-golang-dist/zabbix-agent2-plugin-nvidia-gpu/README.md

 ### Notes
 - The plugin was developed for NVML API version 12.
 Older NVML versions may not support some metrics.
 - Metrics may report errors or be unsupported if your device cannot provide the required information.
-- **If NVIDIA drivers are absent, Zabbix Agent 2 with the NVIDIA GPU plugin will not start.**
+- **If the NVML dynamic library, which is installed by default with the NVIDIA driver, is absent, Zabbix Agent 2 with the NVIDIA GPU plugin will not start.**

 ## Build from Source